glondu/belenios/INSTALL.md

 Documentation
 -------------

-You will need LaTeX to compile the specification.
+You will need LaTeX, rubber and pandoc to compile the documention.

 On Debian-based systems, you can install the dependencies needed to compile the documentation with:

-    sudo apt install texlive-latex-extra texlive-fonts-recommended texlive-fonts-extra lmodern texlive-science
+    sudo apt install texlive-latex-extra texlive-fonts-recommended texlive-fonts-extra lmodern texlive-science rubber pandoc

 Once all the dependencies have been installed, the documentation can be compiled with: